Hans Wilsdorf Bridge

 The Hans Wilsdorf Bridge (French: Pont Hans-Wilsdorf) is a bridge in Geneva, Switzerland.

 History

 In 1962, a temporary bridge was built by the military across the Arve which would later be replaced by the Hans Wilsdorf Bridge.
 Construction began in 2009 and was completed in 2012.
 The bridge opened on 30 August 2012.
+It is named after Hans Wilsdorf, the founder of Rolex.